-Paper 1 Theory (Examination 60% of the qualification)
+Paper 1 Computer Systems (Examination 50% of the qualification)

 This unit covers the body of knowledge about computer systems on which the examination will be based.
 This examination will assess understanding of the theory content of the specification with a mixture of short, medium and longer answer questions.
+The theory component covers modern technologies such as block chain, artificial intelligence and robotics.

-Paper 2 Problem-solving and Programming (Examination 40% of the qualification)
+Paper 2 Algorithm, Programming and Logic (Examination 50% of the qualification)

 This unit covers the body of knowledge about programming concepts, problem solving skills and databases.
-Students will receive pre-release material which will require solving problems using a programming language.
-20 of the 50 available marks in the exam will be set on the pre-release material.
 The questions will assess the theoretical application of programming and algorithms.